vladak/shield/README.md

 Initially, it was just the ESP32 connected to external solar charger.
 Then I added temperature sensor, then swapped the ESP32 for another with external antenna, added solar charger, battery gauge and suddently it's a bunch of connected circuits.

-Will need to find a way how to neatly package it all inside the radiation shield.
+To make this all fit inside the radiation shield, I used the [nylon screw and stand-off set](https://www.adafruit.com/product/3299) to fasten the sensors together, then I used (readoable !) zip tie to attach the charger and ESP32 to the battery and then I tucked that all inside the shield.

 ## Software/firmware install